 Focus and Scope

 Advances in Social Work is committed to enhancing the linkage among social work practice, research, and education.
-Accordingly, the journal addresses current issues, challenges, and responses facing social work practice and education.
+Accordingly, the journal addresses current issues, challenges, and responses facing social work practice and education globally.
 The journal invites discussion and development of innovations in social work practice and their implications for social work research and education.
 Advances in Social Work seeks to publish empirical, conceptual, and theoretical articles that make substantial contributions to the field in all areas of social work including clinical practice, community organization, social administration, social policy, planning, and program evaluation.
 The journal provides a forum for scholarly exchange of research findings and ideas that advance knowledge and inform social work practice.
 All relevant methods of inquiry are welcome.

 Peer Review Process